aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 Once the provenance browser javascript application has been loaded by your browser, it is communicating directly with the REST API and your data never leaves your computer.

 .. note::
-    In order for this to work on your laptop, while the REST API is running on the virtual machine, we've enabled SSH tunneling for port ``5000`` in :ref:`2019_epfl_connect`.
+    In order for this to work on your laptop, while the REST API is running on the virtual machine, we've enabled SSH tunneling for port ``5000`` in :ref:`2020_virtual_intro:setup`.

-Start by clicking on the Details of a ``CalcJobNode`` and use the graph explorer to complete the exercise below.
+Start by clicking on the details of a calculation job and use the graph explorer to complete the exercise below (you can filter by calculation jobs using the menu on the left, under ``Process -> Calculation -> Calculation job``).
 If you ever get lost, just go to the "Details" tab, enter ``ce81c420-7751-48f6-af8e-eb7c6a30cec3`` and click on the "GO" button.

 .. admonition:: Exercise